gerald-lindsly/mongo-matlab-driver/README.md

 Use the files in this zip file rather than [mongo-c-driver](http://github.com/mongodb/mongo-c-driver), since a few minor tweaks were required to get it to work with Matlab.

 Load the solution into Visual Studio and build the dll.
+The project properties may need to be edited to include the locations where the Matlab include files and libs are.
-(Currently, only the 64-bit Windows version has been tested;
+(Currently, only the 32 & 64-bit Windows versions have been tested;
-other platforms will need some options to be set such as where to locate libraries included with Matlab).
+linux to follow soon).

 Add the path of the driver to Matlab:
 `> addpath /10gen/mongo-matlab-driver`